-Ernie had been seventeen in 1961 and had been stationed in Germany in the United States Air Force.
+Ernie had been seventeen in 1961 when stationed in the United States Air Force in Germany.

 Being in the Air Force had an advantage over the Army to a young man because he received what was then called a “Class A” pass which gave him the right to go off base anytime he wanted to as long as he was not scheduled to work.

 His job on base was in an office and being the junior man he worked the night shift five evenings a week which gave him three full days off since on the third day he did not go to work until midnight.